Blackmurphy/Flappy_bird/README.md

 # Flappy_bird
-A simple Flappy_bird game game using python.
+A simple Flappy_bird game using python.